 PDP Technical Advisor, Dan Wright provides an in depth analysis of how Leicester City have managed to defy the statistics and implement a ruthlessly efficient counter attacking game plan which sees them sitting on top of the Premier League table heading into Spring, 2016.

-Leicester City have shown this season there is more than one way to win a football match.
+Leicester City have shown during the 2015/16 season there is more than one way to win a football match.
 Throughout the top European leagues the teams with superior possession dominate the standings, all except the Premier League.
 In fact, Leicester are ranked poorly for many of the metrics that you might use to identify a top team; Possession (18th), passes per game (19th) and successful passes (20th).
 But there is more than one way to play…

 What do Leicester do well?

 Simply put, counter attack and direct play.
 It seems Claudio Ranieri decided early on that Leicester were not going to dominate possession, their success lies in playing to their strengths and they are very much the sum of their parts.

 - Leicester’s passing is direct, in their 4-4-2 formation 21% of all the passes are long the second highest in the league, on average they will attempt 70 long passes per game.
 (Long is over 25m)